Juanacv/roledesk/README.md

 HTML 5 app for roleplayers.
 SVG drag and drop elements with attributes over a map background.
-ALPHA 0.1.
+BETA 0.5.
-#Svg saved to file.
+	Svg saved to file.
-#Attributes saved in the file.
+	Attributes saved in the file.
-#Images used saved
+	Images used saved
 TODO: Maybe add more attributes.